galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 >
 {: .hands_on}

-The wrapper uses the generic Scanpy word **cell** because `pp.filter_cells` filters AnnData observations.
-In this tutorial those observations are Visium **spots**.
-The workflow places its next Inspect AnnData checkpoint after the second lower filter, so the combined effect of the two is what gets recorded below.
+The tool label says **cell** because `pp.filter_cells` operates on AnnData observations, and Scanpy's vocabulary comes from single-cell work.
+Here those observations are Visium spots.
+Both thresholds are applied before the object is inspected, so the count recorded below is their combined effect.

 > <hands-on-title>Remove spots with very low total counts</hands-on-title>
 >